What Is A Voluntary Acknowledgment Of Paternity In Illinois?

 “The parent-child relationship is established between a man and a child by…an adjudication of the man’s parentage” 750 ILCS 46/201(b)(3)

-The adjudication of parentage is a court’s ruling which determines who is the father.
+The adjudication of parentage is a family law court’s ruling which determines who is the father.
 This ruling has the full power of law.

-If you’re in court to determine parentage all of the civil procedure rule, as in any civil case, must be followed.
+If you are in family law court to determine parentage all of the civil procedure rule, as in any civil case, must be followed.
 There must be a filing of parentage, service of a summons on the presumed father, a court date and then a hearing conducted according to the Illinois Rules Of Evidence.

-A person can simply admit to being the father in court and, thus, avoid signing the Voluntary Acknowledgment Of Paternity.
+A person can simply admit to being the father in family law court and, thus, avoid signing the Voluntary Acknowledgment Of Paternity (VAP).

 “A respondent in a proceeding to adjudicate parentage may admit to the parentage of a child by filing a pleading to that effect or by admitting parentage under penalty of perjury when making an appearance or during a hearing.”
 750 ILCS 46/616(a)